Ev-Bro/glossary/glossary.md

 **Many Shot:** A learning strategy where a model is trained with a large number of examples to improve its accuracy and generalization capabilities.

+**Momentum:** A technique that helps accelerate the gradient descent algorithm by navigating along the relevant direction and dampening oscillations, improving convergence speed.

 **Overfitting:** A modeling error in machine learning where a model learns the detail and noise in the training data to the extent that it negatively impacts the performance of the model on new data.

 **Quantum Machine Learning:** Research area that combines quantum computing with machine learning algorithms to process information in fundamentally new ways, aiming to solve complex computational problems more efficiently than classical computers.

-**Regularization**: In machine learning, regularization is a technique used to prevent overfitting by adding a penalty term to the model’s loss function.
-This penalty discourages the model from excessively relying on complex patterns in the training data, promoting more generalizable and less prone-to-overfitting models.
+**Regularization:** Techniques used to prevent overfitting by imposing constraints on the quantity and type of information your model can store.

 **RLHF (Reinforcement Learning from Human Feedback):** A method to train an AI model by learning from feedback given by humans on model outputs.